Mohamed-Sherif-ELBOAIRE/Mobile-Price-Prediction/README.md

 # Mobile-Price-Prediction

 ##Data
-The mobile price classification dataset is a dataset containing various attributes of mobile phones, which can be used to build a machine learning model for predicting price ranges of mobile devices.
+The mobile price classification dataset is a dataset containing various attributes of mobile<br>
+phones, which can be used to build a machine learning model for predicting price ranges of mobile devices.
 The dataset includes features such as:
 ● Id : ID.